Best Roald Dahl Books for 3rd Grade!

-Spell “Esio Trot” backwards and you get the word “tortoise”, which should give you a clue as to how crazy this (very short) novel is.
-It’s about Mr Hoppy’s unrequited love for Mrs Silver downstairs who, in turn, only has eyes for her pet tortoise, Alfie.
+Spell “Esio Trot” backward and you get the word “tortoise”, which should give you a clue as to how crazy this (very short) novel is.
+It’s about Mr. Hoppy’s unrequited love for Mrs. Silver downstairs who, in turn, only has eyes for her pet tortoise, Alfie.

 9. Charlie and the Chocolate Factory

 Dahl’s best-known book has everything: grotesque characters, ludicrous situations, and, of course, chocolate!
 Who could ask for more?
 When Charlie Bucket wins the last “Golden Ticket” to get a free tour of Willy Wonka’s chocolate factory, he soon discovers that his fellow winners have bitten off far more than they can chew.

 10. The BFG